The Birds That Stay

 In a small village in the Laurentians north of Montreal, a reclusive older woman is found strangled and frozen outside her home.
 Roméo Leduc, the enigmatic Chief Inspector for Homicide, is one day away from his first vacation in years, and reluctantly answers the call on the case.
 Roméo suspects a local biker gang is involved in what appears to be a robbery gone awry—or was the old woman a victim of a violent hate crime?

-Marie Russell, a 58-year old writer and divorced mother of two, lives next door to the victim.
+Marie Russell, a writer and divorced mother of two, lives next door to the victim.
 Marie becomes an inadvertent detective when her mother, suffering from dementia, offers a startling clue that links the woman’s murder to a terrible incident that happened on Marie’s suburban Montreal street in the 1970's.
 Together, Marie and Roméo discover that the murder goes even further back, to another crime during the darkest days in Hungary at the end of WWII.
 As they combine wits to find the killer, they are forced to face demons from their own pasts as they confront a cast of characters from the Quebec of yesterday and today; where no one and nothing is really as it seems.

 Book One — A Russell and Leduc Mystery

 About the Author